robseb/socfpgaPlatformGenerator/README.md

 * **Installs and uses the *Linaro* cross-platform toolchain**
 * **HPS Memory- and HPS I/O- configuration based on the Quartus Prime project settings**
 * **Allows to use a pre-build bootloader execuatable and default u-boot script**
-* **In case in the u-boot script is configured to load a FPGA configuration the depending FPGA configuration will be generated**
+* **In case of the u-boot script is configured to load a FPGA configuration the depending FPGA configuration will be generated**
-* **Detects if a compatibile Yocto Project Linux Distribution is available and can copy it to the partition**
+* **Detects if a compatible Yocto Project Linux Distribution is available and can copy it to the partition**
-* **Allows to pre-install any files or operating system to the SD-Card image**
+* **Allows to pre-install any files or operating systems to the SD-Card image**

 * **Boot image *(.img)* file generation for distributing embedded Linux Distributions**
 * **Up to 4 freely configurable partitions**